 • Platform: Oura - Top tier label: Optimal - Typical range: 85–100 (verify in app) - What it emphasizes: Balance of duration, efficiency, timing, HR, HRV - What to check at 100: Which sub-scores drove it, especially timing and HR

-• Platform: Garmin - Top tier label: Excellent - Typical range: 90–100 (per Garmin support) - What it emphasizes: Firstbeat-derived composite of duration, stress, stages - What to check at 100: Sleep stress and body battery trends
+• Platform: Garmin - Top tier label: Excellent - Typical range: 90–100 - What it emphasizes: Sleep scoring based on duration and quality - What to check at 100: Sleep stress and body battery trends

-• Platform: Eight Sleep - Top tier label: High Sleep Fitness - Typical range: High 90s to 100 - What it emphasizes: Biometrics plus environment like temperature - What to check at 100: Temperature settings and consistency
+• Platform: Eight Sleep - Top tier label: High Sleep Fitness - Typical range: High 90s to 100 - What it emphasizes: Sleep quality, regularity, and duration - What to check at 100: Temperature settings and consistency

-• Platform: Fitbit - Top tier label: Excellent - Typical range: Generally upper band near 90+ - What it emphasizes: Duration, restoration, restlessness - What to check at 100: Restoration and interruptions
+• Platform: Fitbit - Top tier label: Excellent - Typical range: Generally upper band near 90+ - What it emphasizes: Sleep duration, restoration, and restlessness - What to check at 100: Restoration and interruptions

-• Platform: Apple Watch - Top tier label: No single universal score - Typical range: Varies by app - What it emphasizes: Metrics like duration, HR, HRV, stages - What to check at 100: Trend across metrics rather than a single number
+• Platform: Apple Watch - Top tier label: Very High - Typical range: 96+ - What it emphasizes: Sleep score based on duration, consistency, and interruptions - What to check at 100: Which sub-scores drove it (duration 50 points, consistency 30 points, interruptions 20 points)

-Oura defines 85–100 as optimal sleep quality, combining duration, efficiency, restfulness, and physiological signals Oura Help: Sleep Score.
-Garmin categorizes 90–100 as excellent and below 60 as poor Garmin.
-Firstbeat, which powers Garmin's analysis, similarly treats the highest band as the best alignment of recovery signals Firstbeat blog: A Good Night's Sleep.
-Eight Sleep's Sleep Fitness Score combines biometrics with environmental conditions like bed temperature Eight Sleep blog.
+Oura defines 85–100 as optimal sleep quality, combining duration, efficiency, restfulness, and physiological signals.
+Garmin categorizes 90–100 as excellent and below 60 as poor.
+Eight Sleep's Sleep Fitness Score is based on sleep quality, regularity, and duration.
+Firstbeat, which powers Garmin's analysis, similarly treats the highest band as the best alignment of recovery signals.

 These ranges look similar, but they are not interchangeable.
 Each system defines "optimal" slightly differently.